Tae Wook Eum

 Since joining KPMB Architects in 2007, Tae Wook has worked on a broad range of projects from art gallery renovation to complex urban-scale development.

-He worked on a proposal for One Scollard, a luxury residential development in the prestigious Yorkville area, and has played a pivotal role in obtaining rezoning permission through the OMB process for 31A/Ribbon Development – a new 750,000 sq.ft. mixed-use development in the Distillery District, a national historic site in Toronto.
+He worked on a proposal for One Scollard, a luxury residential development in the prestigious Yorkville area; played a pivotal role in obtaining rezoning permission through the OMB process for 31A/Ribbon Development – a new 750,000 sq.ft. mixed-use development in the Distillery District, a national historic site in Toronto; and worked on the Dominion Foundry Demonstration Project.

 Tae Wook was also project architect for the renovation and expansion of The Power Plant Contemporary Art Gallery in Toronto – one of the leading contemporary art galleries in Canada.